 Concept 2: Raspberry Vinaigrette

-The next healthy salad dressing experiment went in the other direction: instead of creamy, we went with fruity!
-Adding fruit to a salad dressing is another way to make it healthy: blending in fruit makes the dressing creamy without adding more oil.
-So you can get away with less oil and more flavor.
+The next healthy salad dressing experiment went in the other direction.
+Instead of creamy, we went with fruity!
+Adding fruit to a salad dressing is another way to make it healthy.
+Blending in fruit makes it creamy without adding more oil.
 This time, we based the concept on our strawberry salad dressing but with a new spin: as a raspberry vinaigrette!

-For this raspberry salad dressing, we used both fresh raspberries and a extra-virgin olive oil from DeLallo and their Raspberry Balsamic Vinegar.
-You also could use a standard balsamic vinegar, red wine vinegar, or apple cider vinegar for the vinegar here.
-As with any salad dressing, the quality of ingredients, like olive oil and vinegar, is key to good flavor.
+Fresh raspberries star in this dressing, with extra-virgin olive oil from DeLallo and their Raspberry Balsamic Vinegar.
+Or, use a standard balsamic vinegar, red wine vinegar, or apple cider vinegar for the vinegar.
+As with any salad dressing, the quality of ingredients is key to good flavor.
 With a little maple syrup added for sweetness, this raspberry vinaigrette turns out tangy, bright, sweet and oh so good on a salad!
 Using our fruit trick, this one still weighs in at only 43 calories per tablespoon.

 How to make healthy raspberry vinaigrette dressing: